 Minimum Attendance Threshold

 Under College of Law policy, in all courses, students must attend at least 80% of class sessions.
-However, in counting absences for purposes of this minimum attendance rule, absences based upon observance of a religious holy day or on call for active military service will not be counted.
+However, in counting absences for purposes of this minimum attendance rule, absences based upon a Title IX modification, observance of a religious holy day, or on a call for active military service will not be counted.

 “Attendance” refers to attending the entire class session.
 A faculty member may treat a tardy, or an early departure, or leaving and returning to class, as equivalent to an absence or a fractional part of an absence, provided that notice of the practice is provided to students during the first week of class.